Milton, Wisconsin: Education

 Milton Schools include Milton High School, Milton Middle School, Northside Intermediate School, Milton East Elementary, Milton West Elementary, Consolidated Elementary, Harmony School, and Blackhawk Tech which was MECAS (Milton Edgerton Clinton Alternative School).

-The former Milton College started operating in 1844, being incorporated into the Wisconsin legislature in 1848 as Academy DuLac, offering high school courses concurrently with Higher Education.
+The former Milton College started operating in 1844, being incorporated into the Wisconsin legislature in 1848 as Academy DuLac, offering high school courses concurrently with higher education.
 The academy progressed to the point of becoming a college in 1867.
-The college had clear connections with the USA's seventh day baptist church that offered them operational support.
-Milton native, Albert Whitford, a graduate of the college, became a leading astronomer.
+The college had clear connections with the US's Seventh Day Baptist church, which offered them operational support.
+Milton native Albert Whitford, a graduate of the college, became a leading astronomer.
 Another alumnus, Dave Krieg, was an All-Pro quarterback with the Seattle Seahawks.

 The city is increasingly tied to Janesville, its larger neighbor to the south, and parts of Janesville are now within the Milton School District as that city expands to the north and east.
-Students that go to Milton may live in several other districts surrounding Milton such as Janesville and Harmony district.
+Students who go to Milton may live in several other districts surrounding Milton, such as Janesville and Harmony district.